ktasos/smart-type/README.md

 The functionality it provides is very simple and its purpose is to avoid writing over and over again the same trivial code.

-This plugin is implemented for [Aptter](http://aptter.com/), an internal collaboration platform for businesses.
+This plugin was initially implemented for [Aptter](http://aptter.com/), an internal collaboration platform for businesses.

 ## How it works